 Islands Brygge: In the area around Amager an extensive renovation has been made so the district now appears with a mixture of older homes and shops in the north and new homes and office buildings to the South.

 Langelinie: The Langelinie Shopping Arcade has shops and cafés with a unique atmosphere and view.
 Filming permission for indoor filming should be obtained from the shopkeepers.

-Nyboder: The world's first townhouses and social residential area built in the 17th century by King Christian IV for sailors of the Royal Navy.
+Nyboder: The world's first townhouses and the social residential area built in the 17th century by King Christian IV for sailors of the Royal Navy.